GTNewHorizons/DreamAssemblerXXL/usage.md

+To setup DreamAssemblerXXL do the following steps:
+1. Install python 3.10 or higher
+3. Add a personal token, as described in [README.md](https://github.com/GTNewHorizons/DreamAssemblerXXL/blob/master/README.md)
+4. clone the repository
+5. open terminal/console in the root of the repository and type the following commands:
+- `python -m pip install poetry`
+- `poetry install`

+To run DreamAssemblerXXL do type the following commands in a terminal/console at the root of the repository:
+- (only if you are on windows) `chcp 65001`
+- `poetry run python -m gtnh.gui.gui`

 DreamAssemblerXXL can be splitted up in 3 categories: Modpack management( in red) Mod management(in green) and File exclusion management(in yellow)

 ![image](https://user-images.githubusercontent.com/12850933/187891144-e9cd9402-eaea-4a10-a658-a46094884f8b.png)